-Income Tax Assessment Procedure, We all know that every assessee whose income exceeds the Basic Exemption Limit is required to file a return of income.
+Income Tax Assessment Procedure.
+Types of Assessments as per income tax act.
+We all know that every assessee whose income exceeds the Basic Exemption Limit is required to file a return of income.
 If the return is not filed or late filed, penalty and/ or interest can be imposed on the assessee.
 Also, you must have heard of the term such as ‘Regular Assessment’, ‘Scrutiny Assessment’, etc. Now check more details regarding “Income Tax Assessment Procedure” from below…

 Income Tax Assessment Procedure